 The BSCR is the beneficiary of a major bequest from the estate of the late Bernard and Joan Marshall.
-The bequest is specifically intended to encourage, recognise and support the work of young investigators, and to facilitate a keynote lecture at the annual meeting of our Society.
+The bequest is specifically intended to encourage, recognise and support the work of early career investigators, and to facilitate a keynote lecture at the annual meeting of our Society.
 The BSCR is indeed fortunate to receive this generous gift which will be used to support:

 Bernard and Joan Marshall were the uncle and aunt of Professor David Hearse from the Rayne Institute, St Thomas' Hospital in London.
 In 1970, David returned from a post-doctoral fellowship at New York University Medical Centre and embarked upon his career in cardiovascular research.
 Working alone and feeling rather isolated, David regularly met up with Keith Gibson from the Cardiothoracic Institute to discuss their research.
 At that time, the British Cardiac Society did not admit basic scientists and so, believing that there were other researchers in need of a discussion forum, David and Keith set up the 'Cardiac Muscle Research Group'.
 Expecting no more than 20 attendees, they were amazed to have almost 100 at the Group's first meeting.
 The Cardiac Muscle Research Group went on to become the BSCR.